-Jaundice is a yellow color in the skin, mucus membranes, or eyes.
+Jaundice is a yellow color in the skin, mucous membranes, or eyes.
 The yellow color comes from bilirubin, a byproduct of old red blood cells.
 Jaundice is a sign of other diseases.

-This article discusses the possible causes of jaundice in children and adults.
+This article talks about the possible causes of jaundice in children and adults.
 Newborn jaundice occurs in very young infants.

 Causes of jaundice; Cholestasis